 - Finally, in cell E2 write the formula,

 pressing enter drag down the formulated cell to copy this formula for the rest of the cells of column E. It will show the age of the candidate from column A.

 VBA Code to Split the Content of a Cell

 There are many codes available to split cells in excel.
-In this example, we used a simple code which split the content of a cell into 3 cells.
-We will see the Name, Age and Country name which are split using this code.
+In this example, we used a simple code that split the content of a cell into 3 cells.
+We will see the Name, Age, and Country name which are split using this code.
 The code is given below which was found out from this link https://superuser.com/questions/971293/need-to-split-a-line-of-text-in-an-editable-cell-deliminated-by-signs/971314#971314

 Sub NameTest() Dim txt As String Dim i As Integer Dim FuLLName As Variant txt = ActiveCell.Value FuLLName = Split(txt, ",") For i = 0 To UBound(FuLLName) Cells(1, i + 2).Value = FuLLName(i) Next i End Sub

 The following picture shows the result of the code.

 In this article, we can see different methods of splitting cells in excel.
 Among all of them, using the Text to Column feature is the best option as you can eliminate different characters and you can also have a preview of the splitting.
 Flash Fill can also be used but some errors may occur while performing this feature.

 Hope this article may help you.
 Leave a comment below and let me know if you know of any other approach of splitting cells in excel.